fluxninja/aperture/docs/content/get-started/playground/playground.md

 :::note

-To manually run the traffic, make sure to press the `Stop Wavepool Generator` button first.
+To manually run the traffic, please press the `Stop Wavepool Generator` button first to stop the automatic runner.

 :::